FalconEthics/Quickie-Notes/README.md

 ## Acknowledgments

- -Initially it was my final year project when i was doing my CS50x in computer science engineering from Harvard University (Edx, Online)
+ -Initially it was my first year project when i was doing my BSc in computer science engineering from University of London.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->